-What Is the Medical Malpractice Statute of Limitations in Oregon?
+What Is the Medical Malpractice Statute of Limitations?

-No one anticipates leaving a hospital or other health care facility in worse shape than when he or she arrived.
+No one anticipates leaving a hospital or other health care facility in worse condition than when they had arrived.
 Unfortunately, this is a reality for thousands of people each year in the United States.
-At Miller & Wagner, LLP, we help victims of medical malpractice obtain the compensation they need to replace lost wages, cover additional medical care expenses and for any other costs associated with medical negligence.
+At Miller & Wagner, we help victims of medical malpractice obtain the compensation they need to replace lost wages, cover additional medical care expenses and for any other costs associated with medical negligence.

-State laws limit the amount of time a person has to file a claim for medical malpractice.
-These limits are known as "statutes of limitations."
+State laws limit the amount of time an injured patient has to file a claim for medical malpractice.
+These time limits are known as “statutes of limitations”, and they vary by state.
+They are also very complicated and fact-dependent.
 It is important to speak to an experienced attorney as soon as possible to discuss these limits and determine how long you have to file a claim.
 If you wait too long, you risk losing your right to initiate any action against your medical provider.